modular-ml/wrapyfi/docs/yarp_install.md

     ```yarpmotorgui```

 # Running YARP on multiple machines
-1. Run the yarp server on the host machine:
+1. Run the YARP server on the host machine:

     ```yarpserver --ip <YOUR NETWORK IP> --socket 10000```

-2. Detect the yarp server on the client machine(s):
+2. Detect the YARP server on the client machine(s):

     ```
     yarp conf <YOUR NETWORK IP> 10000